 The maximum limit to such products was subsequently reduced to 25%, one quarter of the portfolio, in the 'Investment Guidelines' marked 2016 (fn.
-65 MPM's Investment Guidelines '2016' as attached to the affidavit of Stewart Davies) and mid-2017 (fn.
-66 MPM's Investment Guidelines 'Mid-2017' as attached to the affidavit of Stewart Davies), reduced further to 20% in the 'Investment Guidelines' marked December 2017 and, subsequently, to 12.5% in the 'Investment Guidelines' for 2018.
-Even before the Investment Guidelines of Mid-2014, MPM's Investment Guidelines of January 2013 still limited exposure to individual investments (aside from collective investment schemes) to 20%.
+69 MPM's Investment Guidelines '2016' as attached to the affidavit of Stewart Davies) and mid-2017, (fn.
+70 MPM's Investment Guidelines 'Mid-2017' as attached to the affidavit of Stewart Davies) reduced further to 20% in the 'Investment Guidelines' marked December 2017 and subsequently to 12.5% in the 'Investment Guidelines' for 2018.
+Even before, the Investment Guidelines of Mid-2014, MPM's Investment Guidelines of January 2013 still limited exposure to individual investments (aside from collective investment schemes) to 20%.

-In the case reviewed, there is at least one instance where the extent of exposure to single issuers was even higher than one third of the policy value as indicated in the above Table.
-There is clearly no apparent reason, from a prudence point of view, justifying such high exposures to single issuers.
+In the case reviewed, there was even instances where the extent of exposure to single issuers was even higher than one third of the policy value as indicated in the above Table.
+There is clearly no apparent reason, from a prudence point of view, justifying such high exposure to single issuers.

-The Arbiter considers that the high exposure to structured products and single issuers in the Complainant's portfolio jarred and did not reflect to varying degrees with one or more of MPM's own investment guidelines applicable at the time when the investments were made, most particularly with respect to the following guidelines: (fn.
-67 Emphasis in the mentioned guidelines added by the Arbiter.)
+Indeed, the Arbiter considers that the high exposure to structured products and single issuers in the Complainant's portfolio jarred and did not reflect to varying degrees with one or more of MPM's own investment guidelines applicable at the time when the investments were made, most particularly with respect to the following guidelines: (fn.
+71 Emphasis in the mentioned guidelines added by the Arbiter)

-Investment Guidelines marked 'January 2013': o Properly diversified in such a way as to avoid excessive exposure: If individual investments or equities are considered then not more than 20% in any singular asset, aside from collective investments. • Singular structured products should be avoided due to the counterparty risk but are acceptable as part of an overall portfolio.
-Investment Guidelines marked 'Mid-2014': Where products with underlying guarantees are chosen, no more than one third of the overall portfolio to be subject to the same issuer default risk.
-In addition, further consideration needs to be given to the following factors: • Credit risk of underlying investment
+Investment Guidelines marked 'January 2013':

+o Properly diversified in such a way as to avoid excessive exposure:

+- If individual investments or equities are considered then not more than 20% in any singular asset, aside from collective investments. - ... - Singular structured products should be avoided due to the counterparty risk but are acceptable as part of an overall portfolio.

+Investment Guidelines marked 'Mid-2014':